zahidoverflow/quiz-builder/MASTER-PROMPT.md

 [IMAGES]

 Extract everything that looks like an MCQ:
+- Analyze the provided image of a multiple-choice question sheet.
+- Extract all the questions, along with their corresponding options (A, B, C, D).
+- If the correct answer is indicated in the image (e.g., by being bolded, underlined, circled, or otherwise marked), identify and extract the correct answer letter (A, B, C, or D).
 - Question (can be in English or Bengali)
 - Options (Bangla OR English)
 - Numbers